awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/create-data-sink-w-kafka.md

 ## Amazon MSK
 * **Select an existing Amazon MSK cluster.** Select an MSK cluster from the drop-down list, the MSK cluster needs to meet the following requirements:
+    * Only Provisioned MSK clusters are supported, serverless MSK clusters are not supported.
     * MSK cluster and this solution need to be in the same VPC
     * Enable **Unauthenticated access** in Access control methods
     * Enable **Plaintext** in Encryption